alnoki/AAAAAA/doc/setup/testing.rst

       conda list

    .. tip::
-      Enter these one at a time, instead of copy-pasting
+      Enter this one line at a time, instead of copy-pasting the whole block

 #.
-Try out :ref:`tools-pytest`:
+Try out :ref:`tools-pytest` from inside the
+   :ref:`AAAAAA root directory <concepts-project-dir-tree>`:

    .. code-block:: bash